voucherifyio/commerce-tools-integration/README.md

 ## Free shipping

 Free shipping is one of our discount codes type.
+To handle this case You must define Free shipping code.
+You can define it on two ways:

-You can define it on two ways.
-Firstly you can create predefined coupon with `Free shipping` type.
+1. You can create predefined coupon with `Free shipping` type.
    This coupon is connected to pre created product with `source id = 5h1pp1ng`.
+   In this case You can clearly define coupon type by this ID because it's given by Voucherify and cannot be changed.
-The second way is to create new or use existing product which will represent Your shipping method.
+2. To create new or use existing product which will represent Your shipping method.
    If you have chosen your product now You can create new discount with unit type of this product.

-When you apply whichever of this discount information about it will be set to commerce tools custom field named shippingProductSourceIds.
+When you apply whichever of this discount code, the connected `product id` it will be set to commercetools cart custom field named shippingProductSourceIds.
-Next step is to properly define shipping method in Your commerce tools panel and configure [Predicates](https://docs.commercetools.com/tutorials/shipping-method-with-predicate).
+Next step is to properly define shipping method in Your commercetools panel and configure [Predicates](https://docs.commercetools.com/tutorials/shipping-method-with-predicate).
 Go to `Settings -> Project settings -> Shipping methods`.
 Use existed or create new shipping method which will be applied if one of codes will be used.
 In `Shipping method -> Predicate` field You can define condition when a given shipping method will be available.
 To allow uses to use Your new free shipping method you need to define formula.

-`custom.shippingProductSourceIds contains any ("5h1pp1ng")` - this formula is used for default free shipping code `custom.shippingProductSourceIds contains any ("<your_source_id>")` - this formula should be used when you want to apply this shipping method with custom vourcherify shipping method.
+`custom.`shippingProductSourceIds` contains any ("5h1pp1ng")` - this formula is used for default free shipping code with predefined `source id = 5h1pp1ng`

+`custom.shippingProductSourceIds contains any ("<your_source_id>")` - this formula should be used when you want to apply this shipping method with custom vourcherify shipping method.

 To learn more about predicates You can see [here](https://docs.commercetools.com/api/predicates/query).

 #### Important
 1. Make sure that you `customField` definition is properly set.
 You can run `npm run config` to make this configuration.
-2. If you choose free shipping code with custom product make sure that this product is properly defined in commerce tools and can be applied to cart.
+2. If you choose free shipping code with custom product make sure that this product is properly defined in commercetools and can be applied to cart.
-3. Make sure You configure zones and shipping rates in Your shipping method in commerce tools.
+3. Make sure You configure zones and shipping rates in Your shipping method in commercetools.

 ## Typical use case